wltschmrz/DGMO/README.md

 Our implementation builds on several open-source projects including [AudioLDM](https://github.com/haoheliu/AudioLDM), [Auffusion](https://github.com/happylittlecat2333/Auffusion), and [Peekaboo](https://github.com/RyannDaGreat/Peekaboo).
 We sincerely thank the authors for their contributions.

 ## Attribution

-📄 This project includes components under CC BY-NC-SA 4.0.
+This project includes components under CC BY-NC-SA 4.0.
 See `LICENSE` for full terms.
 This repository uses components and ideas from the following works:

-- **Auffusion** – [GitHub](https://github.com/<...>) – Licensed under CC BY-NC-SA 4.0
+- **[Auffusion](https://github.com/happylittlecat2333/Auffusion)** – Licensed under CC BY-NC-SA 4.0
-- **AudioLDM** – [GitHub](https://github.com/haoheliu/AudioLDM) – Licensed under CC BY-NC-SA 4.0
+- **[AudioLDM](https://github.com/haoheliu/AudioLDM)** – Licensed under CC BY-NC-SA 4.0
-- **AudioLDM2** – [GitHub](https://github.com/haoheliu/AudioLDM2) – Licensed under CC BY-NC-SA 4.0
+- **[AudioLDM2](https://github.com/haoheliu/AudioLDM2)** – Licensed under CC BY-NC-SA 4.0

-Please note that this project is strictly for non-commercial research and educational purposes only.
+Please note that this project with those models is strictly for non-commercial research and educational purposes only.

 ---